New Jersey chlorine factory fire causes closure of Pulaski Skyway in both directions

 Bayonne and New York City emergency management officials warned residents to close windows because of the smoke condition.

+Southbound lanes of the Skyway re-opened just after 8 a.m.
+Saturday, but northbound lanes remained closed.

-Drivers stuck on the skyway were helped off the bridge by local authorities.
+Drivers stuck on the skyway Friday night were helped off the bridge by local authorities.

 One driver said he could see the large plume of smoke heading toward Bayonne and Staten Island.